RenderKit/openvkl/doc/api.md

 vertices and data values.
 Vertex ordering is the same as `VTK_PYRAMID`: four bottom vertices counterclockwise, then the top vertex.

-To maintain VTK data compatibility an index array may be specified via `indexPrefixed` array that allow vertex indices to be interleaved with cell sizes in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.
+To maintain VTK data compatibility an index array may be specified via the `indexPrefixed` array that allows vertex indices to be interleaved with cell sizes in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.

   -------------------  ------------------  --------  ---------------------------------------